 The Department of Immigration’s policy recognised that your family circumstances may change during the visa validity period (that is, 4 years and 3 months).
 The policy makes it easier for a partner or a newborn child born outside Australia to obtain the same Business Visa (Subclass 188).

 New family members (subsequent entrants) applying for the same Business Visa (Subclass 188) will be assessed without having to reassess whether all the other visa holders in your family unit still satisfy the Business 188A visa criteria.

 The Business Visa (Subclass 188) is a temporary or provisional visa and is valid for 4 years and 3 months.
 You may be able to extend the visa for 2 more years after holding the visa for at least 3 years.

 You may able to apply for a permanent visa if you meet the criteria for the grant of the Business Innovation and Investment (Permanent) Class EC Subclass 888 visa (click here to learn more about EC 888 visa).

 If you are in Australia when you apply for this visa, you may be granted a bridging visa to allow you to stay in the country until your application is finalised (click here to learn more about bridging visa).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to apply for the Business Visa (Subclass 188) or Business 188A visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to apply for the Business Visa (Subclass 188) or Business 188A visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa